Capsicum annuum var. glabriusculum

 Capsicum annuum var. glabriusculum, a chili-pepper variety of Capsicum annuum, is native to southern North America and northern South America.
 Common names include chiltepín, Indian pepper, grove pepper, chiltepe, and chile tepín, as well as turkey, bird’s eye, or simply bird peppers (due to their consumption and spread by wild birds; "unlike humans birds are impervious to the heat of peppers").
 Tepín is derived from a Nahuatl word meaning "flea".
 This variety is the most likely progenitor of the domesticated C. annuum var. annuum.
 Another similar-sized pepper, 'Pequin' (also called 'piquin') is often confused with tepin, although the tepin fruit is round to oval where as the pequin's fruit is oval with a point, and the leaves, stems and plant structures are very different on each plant.

+Etymology and common names

+The name chiltepín comes from the Nahuatl chīltēcpin, roughly "flea chile", a reference to the fruit's tiny size and sharp, biting heat.
+Because the wild plant is dispersed across a wide range by birds, isolated populations have acquired many regional names.
+In Mexico and the southwestern United States it is known as chiltepín, chiltepe, tepín, chile del monte ("wild chile"), or simply bird pepper; the Maya of the Yucatán call it max or ma'ax ik ("monkey chile"), and comparable wild peppers in Brazil are called pimenta-de-passarinho ("little-bird pepper").

+The closely related pequín (or piquín) is frequently confused with the tepín.
+The difference is mainly one of shape and cultivation rather than species: tepíns and chiltepíns are round to slightly oval and are gathered from wild stands, whereas pequíns are elongated to pointed, somewhat larger, and are often semi-cultivated.

 Description

 Chiltepin is a perennial shrub that usually grows to a height of around 1 m, but sometimes reaches 3 m.
 In areas without hard frost in winter, plants can live 35 – 50 years.